C4Wiz/skin.estuary.modv2matrix/README.md

 - .11
    * update playlist view
    * extend setting 'Show Fanart' to all video views (affected earlier only to home widgets)
+   * fix missing channel logo in PVR info views
+   * fix wrong used mediaflag of endtime and endtime resume with appendix AM/PM
+   * fix wrong position of channel group infolabel in PVR channel OSD

 - .10
    * include 'Jump to Letter' in Flix view